Driving home for Christmas 2024: Best and worst days and times to travel

 Tips

-To help your journey go smoothly, we’ve figured out the best and worst times to travel home for Christmas and New Year, covering the whole festive period.
+To help your journey go smoothly in 2024, we’ve figured out the best and worst times to travel home for Christmas and New Year, covering the whole festive period.
 We've also pinpointed some routes and motorways to avoid.

-Here’s when you should and shouldn’t travel 👇
+Here’s when you should and shouldn’t travel this year 👇

 Get a quote 👇